Learn more about Marymount's online DNP-FNP program.

 The Need for MSN vs. DNP in a Changing Healthcare Environment

-The U.S. is experiencing a nationwide shortage of physicians.
+The United States healthcare system is experiencing a nationwide shortage of physicians.
 The Kaiser Foundation observes, “Over 58 million Americans reside in geographic areas or belong to population groups that are considered primary care shortage areas.”
 Several studies demonstrate nurse practitioners can manage up to 90 percent of the care traditionally provided by primary care physicians.

 As the healthcare landscape continues to grow and shift with an aging population, so do opportunities for DNPs.
 “Evidence from substantial research literature shows that primary care outcomes . . . are comparable between patients served by NPs and patients served by physicians.”
 These include reduction of symptoms, patient satisfaction, and improvement in pathological conditions.